 - Use your checklist and the notes you took during the meeting.

-- Phrase your evaluation so it is helpful, encouraging and motivates club members to implement the suggestions.
+- Phrase your evaluation so it is helpful, encouraging, and motivating to club members to implement the suggestions during future meetings.

 - You may wish to comment on the quality of evaluations.
 Were they positive, upbeat, helpful?
 Did they point the way to improvement?

-- When you’ve completed your evaluation, return control of the meeting to the presiding club officer.
+- When you’ve completed your evaluation, return control of the meeting to the club’s President (or the presiding club officer).

 Here’s how to succeed as Timer:

-- Before the meeting, contact the Toastmaster and General Evaluator to confirm which members are scheduled program participants.
+- Before the meeting, contact the Toastmaster of the Evening and General Evaluator to confirm which members are scheduled program participants.
 Then contact each speaker to confirm the amount time allocated for their prepared speech.